greywidget/import_test/docs/three.md

 print(messages.message_two())
 ```

-We can manipulate the *environment variable* `PYTHONPATH` so that running `python -m my_package.main` will work regardless of the directory we are in (i.e. we don't have to be in the parent directory of our package)
+We can manipulate the *environment variable* `PYTHONPATH` to contain our
+package parent directory so that running `python -m my_package.main` will work
+regardless of the directory we are in (i.e. we don't have to be in the parent directory of our package)

 ### Windows Powershell
 - `$env:PYTHONPATH` to view the current value